- Are you sure I can do this myself?

 We don't promise that you will do the same job as a professional, but we can ensure that you don't cause harm to your floor or yourself.
 You don't need to be big or burly to do a fine sanding job!

-So, if you are refinishing a typical 450 sq. ft. living/dining area, you'll save at least $1,125 if you do it yourself.
+So, if you are refinishing a typical 450 sq. ft. living/dining area, you'll typically save at least $1000 if you do it yourself.
 Keep in mind though, that smaller areas tend to be slightly more expensive because the cost of the sander rental is not spread over as many square feet.
-A single bedroom 10'x12' will cost about $180.
+A single bedroom 10'x12' can cost up to $250.
+But keep in mind that most contractors have a minimum job price, so a single bedroom will still cost $600-$700 to hire out, so there can still be a significant savings.

 Three sanding passes with both the drum sander and the edger in one room of 140 sq. ft. takes the average customer, working alone, 5 hours.
 Allow extra time for houses that are more than 50 years old, for jobs that include multiple rooms (more rooms means more edging which takes more time) and for jobs involving heavy layers of old finishes.